-- Asset capitalisation policy
+- Asset capitalization policy;

-- · Estimates of useful economic lives;
+- Estimates of useful economic lives;

-- The timing of bringing into use of fixed assets;
+- The timing of assets becoming available for use:

+- Management's assessment of impairment.

-Changes in these judgements can have significant impact on the carrying amount of the Company's property and equipment.
+Changes in these judgements can have a significant impact on the carrying amount of the Company's property and equipment.

 Accordingly, this was considered a key audit matter.